 Resilience is the ability of assets, networks and systems to anticipate, absorb, adapt to and / or rapidly recover from a disruptive event.
-Resilience is secured through a combination of activities or components; thefour principal strategic components are:
+Resilience is secured through a combination of activities or components.
+The four principal strategic components are:

-1.Resistance - preventing damage (e.g. a flood wall or embankment).
-Reliability - designing processes to operate under a range of conditions.
-Redundancy - availability of alternatives or spare capacity.
-Recovery - enabling a fast response to and recovery from disruptive events.
+- 1.Resistance preventing damage (e.g. to a flood wall or embankment) - 2.Reliability designing processes to operate under a range of conditions - 3.
+Redundancy availability of alternatives or spare capacity - 4.Recovery enabling a fast response to and recovery from disruptive events.

 Maintaining a network which is resilient to disruption is a critical function of a local highway authority.
 In recent years, severe weather events and flooding have been the primary cause of widespread disruption.
-As the local highway authority SMBC aim to ensure that the highway infrastructure they are responsible for is resilient to disruption, where practicable.
+As the local highway authority Sandwell Council aims to ensure that the highway infrastructure we are responsible for is resilient to disruption, where practicable.